duarm/catchme/README.md

 ## More About
 I made this because mpvc was super slow due to being a shell script.
 This program doesn't have any runtime dependencies, as everything it uses (musl as libc, json-c) was static linked.
-This is just a personal project I found useful enough to share.
+This project was created for my personal use and I found it useful enough to share.

 ## Build & Install
 The recommended way to install this package is to keep a copy of it by cloning the repository, copying config.def.h to config.h, and customizing it to your liking.
-You'll run 'git pull' if you wish to update to the most recent version.
+You'll run `git pull` if you wish to update to the most recent version.

 ### Arch
 ```shell